 Mental Health Check-In

 The emotional side shouldn’t be overlooked either.
-Stress hormones can delay healing by affecting immune function negatively.
+Stress can make recovery feel harder and may affect sleep, energy, and overall well-being.
 Practice relaxation techniques like deep breathing or meditation daily while you wait for clearance.

 Reach out to trusted friends or professionals if feelings become overwhelming—your mental wellness matters just as much as physical recovery here.